Hardware Requirements

 1. Server Requirements

-By default the SUSE Manager Server container stores packages in the /var/lib/containers/storage/volumes/var-spacewalk/ directory.
+By default the SUSE Manager Server container stores mirrored repository (packages or products), database, and other data in subdirectories of the /var/lib/containers/storage/volumes/ directory.
 Repository synchronization fails if this directory runs out of disk space.
-Estimate how much space the /var/lib/containers/storage/volumes/var-spacewalk/ directory requires based on the clients and repositories you plan to mirror.
+Estimate how much space the /var/lib/containers/storage/volumes/ directory requires based on the number and kind of clients and repositories you plan to mirror.

 Table 1.
 Server Hardware Requirements